mehrvarz/webcall-apps/README.md

 ## callee app

 The callee app let's you receive web telephony calls.
 To do so, you will need a unique target ID.
-If you don't have a target ID yet, go register one here: https://timur.mobi/callee/register
+If you don't have a target ID yet, go register one (or more) here: https://timur.mobi/callee/register

 You can then start receiving calls like this: